JFK - ROM

 The average price of all round-trip flights from New York John F Kennedy Intl Airport to Rome clicked on KAYAK for each day over the last 12 months.

 When flying from New York John F Kennedy Airport to Rome, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
-For your return to New York John F Kennedy Airport, you’ll find the best rates on Wednesdays and the most expensive ones on Saturdays.
+For your return to New York John F Kennedy Airport, you’ll find the best rates on Wednesdays and the most expensive ones on Mondays.

 What is the cheapest month to fly from New York John F Kennedy Intl Airport to Rome?